BoryaGames/CatMagick/README.md

 ### Re-render

 Sometimes you just need to force a re-render.
-Normally `useState` will re-render the element after it's value been changed, but if your element relies on some external data source and it changed, you need to update the screen yourself.
+Normally `useState` will re-render the element after it's value been changed, but if your component relies on some external data source and it changed, you need to update the screen yourself.

 ```jsx
 CatMagick.rerender();